benjiqq/NuBot/CONTRIBUTE.md

 ## Trello

 currently not in use.
-Management takes place over the forum or Hipchat or Bitbucket.
+Coordination takes place over the forum or Hipchat or Bitbucket.

-## AssitantBot
+## AssistantBot

 see https://bitbucket.org/mj2p/assistantbot